sweta268/weatherforecast/README.md

 1. Install node from https://nodejs.org/en/download
 2. Install npm using https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 3. Install Angular CLI using npm install -g @angular/cli

-For the best experience please use chrome browser

-## Development server
+4. Install npm packages: npm i
+5. Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

-Run `ng serve` for a dev server.
+6. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.For the best experience please use chrome browser

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+7. Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).